nuxeo/doc.nuxeo.com/docs/writing-documentation.md

 3. A blank page is displayed, copy paste the content in the [new-page-template.md](new-page-template.md).

-4. Make sure to give your page a title and to call your file `.md`
+4. Make sure to give your page a title and to name your file `.md`

 **FROM COMMAND LINE**